swiftlang/swift-package-manager/Documentation/SystemModules.md

 # System Modules

 You can link against system libraries using the package manager.

-To do so special packages must be published that contain a module map for that library.
+To do so, there needs to be a special package for each system library that contains a module map for that library.
+Such a wrapper package does not contain any code of its own.

-Let’s use the example of [IJG’s JPEG library](http://www.ijg.org).
-This is the code we want to compile:
+Let’s see an example of using [IJG’s JPEG library](http://www.ijg.org) from an executable.

+First, create a directory called `example`, and initialize it as a package that builds an executable:

+    $ mkdir example
+    $ cd example
+    example$ swift package init --type executable

+Edit the `Sources/main.swift` so it consists of this code:

 ```swift
 import CJPEG